An extremely close view of my scalp and the wild, wirey fuzz. Proud to own my fuzz. |

 Time for an Early Weekend!

-it's got an easy access front that the doctor loves.
+Talk about fashion!
+While it doesn't do much for the figure, it's got an easy access front that the doctor loves. |

 Had a pre-op yesterday with the general surgeon.
 Nothing mind blowing was gleaned from the appointment.
 I'll have some bloodwork done next week to make sure everything is still thumbs up for surgery on the 25th.
 We did some recon at the hospital where I'll have my surgery.
 I was shown where I'll check in, the waiting rooms, the intake rooms, the surgery corridor, the recovery area, and a room among the post-op rooms where I'll spend the night.
 It felt good to see and become familiar with those surroundings prior to the morning of my surgery.